IV. Successive

 example, a "same-first" mixture list comprising a mixture

-of 8 same items and 8 different items would be presented as aaaaaaaabcdefghi.
+same items and 8 different items would be presented as aaaaaaaabcdefghi.

 A pigeon more influenced by later items than by earlier items